bjmyers/prtp/docs/_build/html/_sources/combination.rst.txt

 Combination.translate() functions as one would expect it to, there is no difference between in-place translation and bulk translation so only one function exists.
 This function iterates through every component in the Combination and translates it. translate() takes the following arguments:

 * dx - The amount by which you want to move the components in the x-direction, defaults to 0 mm.
-   * dx must be in units of length, see the section on astropy units
+   * dx must be in units of length, see the section on :ref:`Astropy Units <units-top>`
 * dy - The amount by which you want to move the components in the y-direction, defaults to 0 mm.
-   * dy must be in units of length, see the section on astropy units
+   * dy must be in units of length, see the section on :ref:`Astropy Units <units-top>`
 * dz - The amount by which you want to move the components in the z-direction, defaults to 0 mm.
-   * dz must be in units of length, see the section on astropy units
+   * dz must be in units of length, see the section on :ref:`Astropy Units <units-top>`

 Example: